The Cession of the District of Matavai in the Island of Otaheite [Tahiti] to Captain James Wilson

 The missionaries regard with rapt attention the events unfolding, translated by the Swedish beachcomber Peter Haggerstein, the European man in barkcloth dress.
 Among the assembled missionaries, Elizabeth Hassall forms a protective embrace of her infant child; awestruck William and Sarah Henry stand beneath the canopy of the breadfruit tree; to their left is John Jefferson, secretary; Rowland Hassall’s elder child and William Wilson, first mate and the captain’s nephew, look to the elder Wilson for his reaction.
 Captain James Wilson stands in profile with his hat in his left hand, in solemn observance of the priest Ha’amanemane’s oration.

 The missionaries had assumed that Pomare I and Tu, chiefs of the Pare-‘Arue district, were sovereigns of Tahiti-nui and had ‘ceded’ Matavai to them.
-They were soon to learn that this ceremony had been an expression of hospitality and an invitation to enjoy the resources of the Matavai region (in the district of Haapape or Mahina), rather than a freehoold transfer of title in perpetuity.
+They were soon to learn that this ceremony had been an expression of hospitality and an invitation to enjoy the resources of the Matavai region (in the district of Haapape or Mahina), rather than a freehold transfer of title in perpetuity.
 Shorly after the LMS Directors had commissioned printseller John Jeffryes to produce an engraving, the Society was informed that eleven of its missionaries–in addition to four women and four children–had fled to Port Jackson, New South Wales.
 The flight was precipitated by the ambush and stripping of the bretheren Broomhall, Jefferson, Main and Puckey, most likely a reaction to missionary interference in the trade for muskets with the crew of a visiting ship.

 In spite of these events, a plate after the painting was prepared and engraved in stipple by Francesco Bartolozzi.
 With plain proofs selling at a guinea and a half, and hand-colored proofs selling at 3 guineas, the Society reported profit from the engraving’s sale in their 1804 financial records.
 New prints after Smirke’s painting appeared well into the 1850s, even reproduced as the frontispiece for a later edition of Polynesian Researches by William Ellis.
 The print adorned the sitting rooms of the Society’s metropolitan supporters as the LMS attempted to gain a foothold in the South Pacific.
-The original painting remained in the possession of the LMS and eventually came to the NMM as a gift of the Council for World Mission in 2013.
+The original painting passed to Wilson’s great grand-daughter, Selina Curling, who gave it to the Society in 1942.
+[Catalogue entry contributed by Julia Lum]

 Object Details